jschomay/elixir-behavior-tree/README.md

 ])
 ```

-"B" is notably more complex, making use of three different inner nodes.  `Node.continually` will repeat its one child node until it fails (in this case, it will only fail after all of the board has been guessed).
-Note that "B" depends on the handler code to keep track of its last guess, but it always requests a single, discrete next guess.
-Each time `:go_right` succeeds, the `select` node will succeed, and the `continually` node will restart it.
-If `go_right` goes off the board (aka "fails"), the `select` node will move on to `:beginning_of_next_row`, which the handling code will succeed, which will "bubble up" to the `select` and `continually` nodes, restarting again at `:go_right` for the next call.
+"B" is notably more complex, making use of three different inner nodes.  `Node.repeat_until_fail` will repeat its one child node until it fails (in this case, it will only fail after `:beginning_of_next_row` fails, which would happen after all of the board has been guessed).
+Each time `:go_right` succeeds, the `select` node will succeed, and the `repeat_until_fail` node will restart it.
+If `go_right` goes off the board, the handler code will fail it, and the `select` node will move on to `:beginning_of_next_row`, which the handling code will succeed, which will "bubble up" to the `select` and `repeat_until_fail` nodes, restarting again at `:go_right` for the next call.

 Note that any time the value of the tree fails, the handler code won't have a valid coordinate, requiring an additional "tick" through the tree in order to get a valid guess.